Interaction-induced chiral-transport inversion

 {\it Model.---} We concentrate on a square flux ladder, wherein a constant flux penetrates each square plaquette [see Fig.~\ref{fig:PD_MF}(a)].
 The Hamiltonian is expressed as $H=H_{0}+H_{\text{int}}$, where

-with $\hat{a}_{j}$ and $\hat{b}_{j}$ denoting the annihilation operators for bosons on the $j$-th sites of legs A and B, respectively, and $\hat{n}_{j\xi}=\hat{\xi}_{j}^{\dagger}\hat{\xi}_{j}$ for $\xi=a,b$.
-Note that a similar model has been experimentally implemented using ultracold atoms in an optical lattice potential subject to Raman-laser-assisted synthetic flux~\cite{atala2014observation, tai2017microscopy}.
-Alternatively, the model can also be engineered in the synthetic dimensions of a momentum lattice~\cite{ozwa2015momentum, an2017direct, an2018correlated, li2023observation}.
+with $\hat{a}_{j}$ and $\hat{b}_{j}$ denoting the annihilation operators for bosons on the $j$-th sites of legs A and B, respectively, and $\hat{n}_{j\xi}=\hat{\xi}_{j}^{\dagger}\hat{\xi}_{j}$ for $\xi=a,b$. {Note that similar models have been experimentally implemented using ultracold atoms in optical lattice potentials subject to Raman-laser-assisted synthetic flux~\cite{atala2014observation,stuhl2015visualizing, mancini2015observation, livi2016synthetic, tai2017microscopy, kennedy2015observation, wang2024realizing, impertro2024strongly}.} Alternatively, the model can also be engineered in the synthetic dimensions of a momentum lattice~\cite{ozwa2015momentum, an2017direct, an2018correlated, li2023observation}. {Here we mainly focus on the on-site interaction with tunable strength $U$.} {We also note that on-rung interactions $H_{\text{int}}=U_{ab}\sum_{j}\hat{n}_{j,a}\hat{n}_{j,b}$, which we neglect here, also lead to a reversal of the chiral transport, although the signature is less pronounced (see the Supplemental Material~\cite{SM} for the phase diagram and more discussions).}